 6. Wallpaper

 Yes, you read that right!
-Don’t fear wallcoverings in bathrooms.
+Don’t fear wallcoverings in bathrooms, including the powder room.
 Everyone thinks water and steam hurt wallcoverings, but you actually use water to install the material.
 True, if you have a poorly vented bathroom that holds moisture, the life of your wallcovering will be shorter, but so will that of everything else in the room.
 When installed correctly, wallcovering is an excellent way to enhance a bathroom.
 Just use common sense.
 When you use wallpaper, opt for a slightly taller backsplash to protect the area behind the sink from soaps, oils, and cleaners.
 Natural papers are fine, but a vinyl wallcovering is even more durable and can be easily cleaned.

 7. Glossier paint